Freedom of information

 FOI request for documentation form

 To make an FOI request, use the Freedom of Information Request for Documentation Form (Word, 63KB) or Freedom of Information Request for Documentation Form (PDF, 1532KB).
 Provide as much information as you can about the documents you want.
 This will help the Freedom of Information Officer identify and locate the documents.

 You can post or email the form to us (email is preferred):

 PO Box 5516

 West Chatswood NSW 1515

-Processing charges may apply for non-personal information, in accordance with the Freedom of Information (Fees and Charges) regulations.
+There are no application fees for making an FOI request.
+However, there may be processing charges for FOI requests for non-personal information, in accordance with the Freedom of Information (Fees and Charges) regulations.

 Other requests for information

-The Freedom of Information Officer can also assist with subpoenas and notices to produce.
+The Freedom of Information Officer can help with addressing enquiries concerning subpoenas and other notices to produce.

-All disclosure of AUSTRAC information, other than under the FOI Act, is to be determined in accordance with the provisions of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
-Part 11 of the AML/CTF Act sets out the secrecy and access provisions applying to what is termed 'AUSTRAC information'.
+All disclosure of AUSTRAC information, other than under the FOI Act, is in accordance with the provisions of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
+Part 11 of the Act sets out the secrecy and access provisions applying to what is termed ‘AUSTRAC information’.